Trauma Bond Withdrawal Symptoms: Signs You Need to Know

 8. Build Healthy Relationships

-It is essential to have a solid understanding of what forms a healthy connection to successfully break free from a dysfunctional relationship and a trauma bond.
-To maintain healthy relationships, it is necessary to have trust, open communication, and mutual respect.
+It is essential to have a comprehensive understanding of what makes a healthy connection to successfully leave a dysfunctional relationship or trauma bond.
+To maintain healthy relationships, trust, respect, and open communication are necessary.

 9. Remind yourself this will pass